lakesareadesign/multi.pass/content/plugins/wpmbytplayer/readme.txt

 The video starts as soon the device screen is touched.

 == Changelog ==

+= 3.2.3 =
+Bug fix: The startAt option didn't work as aspected with the latest Chrome.

 = 3.2.2 =
 Update: Updated to the latest version of the javascript.